 - SEASON PASSES to a nearby ZOO/MUSEUM/AMUSEMENT PARK.

 - I love this idea!
-There are water parks, children’s museums, the local zoo, and so much more than sell season passes.
+There are water parks, children’s museums, the local zoo, and lots more that sell season passes.

 - NINTENDO SWITCH.

-- This one is fun for the whole family!
+- A nintendo switch is a fun video game console for the whole family!

 - SCOOTERS or BIKES.